Mirrasol/Studies-Projects/README.md

 1) `"drf-site-practice"`: a DRF site tutorial, by S. Balakirev;

 2) `"flask-practice"`: a general tutorial about working with Flask, by S. Balakirev;

+3) `"avito-testing"`: an old testing assignment for Avito, provided by Hexlet;